forkstuffs/commands/README.md

 # commands
-Object-Oriented Command library for each server software.
+Object-Oriented command library for each server software.